-In the summer time you can hop on a tour boat in Bay Bulls and go see the birds and whales in the Witless Bay Ecological Reserve.
-From such boats I have seen the Baboul Rocks many times when passing the headlands; today I decided to get a closer look, just for the heck of it.
-It turns out these small cliffs and sea stacks are pretty, but not very spectacular.
-The hike to them was very good though.
+In summer you can hop on a tour boat out of Bay Bulls to see the birds and whales of the Witless Bay Ecological Reserve.
+From such tour boats I have often seen the Baboul Rocks when passing the headlands, and today I decided to have a look from above, from up on the East Coast Trail.

-Mickeleens Path, as this trail is called, was buried under several feet of snow.
-Deep enough to sink my legs in to over my knees, but that only happened a few times.
-The snow’s tough upper crust had little trouble supporting my weight for most of the way.
+Mickeleens Path, as the trail between Bay Bulls and Witless Bay is called, was buried under several feet of snow.
+Deep enough to sink my legs in to over my knees, but that only happened a few times, the snow’s tough upper crust had no issues supporting my weight for the rest of the way.
 Here’s a couple of shots from the trail:

-Otter Cove offers a secluded little beach for those who seek a tropical getaway, just look at this crystal clear water!
+Otter Cove offers a secluded little beach for those looking for a ‘tropical getaway’, just look at this crystal clear water!

-Here’s the turn around point of my 6 kilometre winter hike, the Baboul Rocks.
-I should have gotten there earlier so I wouldn’t have had to deal with these dark shadows:
+Here’s the turnaround point of my 6 km winter hike, the Baboul Rocks.
+If I had gotten there earlier I wouldn’t have had to deal with these dark shadows:

-Back at the car I figured I might as well pay a visit to Tors Cove, which is not far from Witless Bay anyway.
-Beats having to come back for it, that’s for sure.
-Here’s one shot from the back roads of Tors Cove:
+Back at the car I figured I might as well pay a visit to Tors Cove, not far from Witless Bay.
+Here’s one shot from down by the shore in Tors Cove:

 On the way home I was basically riding into the sunset.
 I saw a tall sun pillar reaching for the sky and I was hoping to get to Torbay before it disappeared, luckily I managed to do just that: